vyperlang/titanoboa/docs/source/api.rst

         :param pc: The program counter to start the execution at.
         :returns: The return value from the top-level call.

-    .. method:: time_travel(sleep_time: int, block_steps: int = None)
+    .. method:: time_travel(time_delta: int, block_delta: int = 12)

-        Fast forward, increase the chain timestamp and block number.
-If ``block_steps`` is None, it assumes a 12 second block time.
-Else, it fast-forwards by ``block_steps``.
+        Fast forwards, increase the chain timestamp and block number.

-        :param sleep_time: The time delta to increase by.
+        :param time_delta: The time delta to increase by.
-        :param block_steps: Number of blocks to travel.

-    .. method:: mine(block_time: int = 12)

-        Pushes block timestamp and block number by a single block. ``block_timestamp`` is set at a default value of 12 sec.

-        :param block_time: Time between subsequent blocks.
+        :param block_delta: The time between two blocks.
+Set to 12 as default.

 .. module:: boa.vyper.contract